I am Sang

 I used to use one of the most expensive mice on the market, Logitech MX Revolution.
-It was a mouse that I could map around ten buttons.
+It was a mouse on which I could map around ten buttons.
 I enjoyed using it.

 I found it from a Stack Overflow thread discussing the best mouse for developers.
-It was the second most popular answer, and the most popular answer was "No mouse is the best mouse."
+It was the second most popular answer; the most popular answer was "No mouse is the best mouse."

 As usual, the thread was deleted, being flagged as off-topic.

-I moved from the second-best mouse to the best mouse after I started using Mac, and I rarely use Trackpad when I work.
+I moved from the second-best mouse to the best mouse after I started using a Mac, and I rarely use trackpad when I work.

-I barely move my hands when I use my laptop, and I never had wrist pain after ditching the mouse.
-It's more productive and healthy.
+I barely move my hands when I use my laptop, and I've never had wrist pain since ditching the mouse.
+It's more productive and healthier.

 I use these applications, tools, and tricks to avoid using the mouse.